 No, the ASAA adheres to Athletics Canada rules stating that only athletes who are visually impaired may have a guide runner.
-A coach or coaches may be beside the track, but may not be on the track nor run "off the track" but alongside the athlete, as this would offer an athlete an unfair advantage against other contestants.
+A coach may not be on the track, but may run "off the track" but alongside the athlete as long as they are not interfering with the race, officials, or any other event, as this would offer an athlete an unfair advantage against other contestants.